carlosasj/deploy-to-s3/README.md

 This image contains a script to replace all the content of a certain AWS S3 Bucket with a folder you specify.

+# WARNING !!!
+This image will remove all content inside the bucket you set on the environment variable `AWS_S3_BUCKET`.
+Be careful, you may be unable to recover the deleted files if you set the wrong bucket.

 ### Motivation

 To facilitate the script to deploy some Single Page Application built on CI/CD services to AWS S3